-Long before the Kindle or the iPad, eBooks were envisioned by a man named Robert Brown.
+Long before the Kindle or the iPad, eBooks were envisioned by a man named Robert Brown, opens a new window.
 In his 1930 manifesto, he suggested: “The written word hasn’t kept up with the age.
 The movies have outmaneuvered it.
 We have the talkies, but as yet no Readies.”
 He advocated for a reading machine that would allow him to read 100,000 words in ten minutes.

 One of the first functional "eBooks" was created by a Spanish schoolteacher named Angela Ruiz Roblez.
-Her Enciclopedia Mecánica was designed so students could study at home without carrying multiple heavy school books.
-Inside the seafoam green cover were multiple scrolls that could be changed out, and it even allowed the user to zoom in and turn to exact locations—an early form of hypertexts.
+Her Enciclopedia Mecánica, opens a new window was designed so students could study at home without carrying multiple heavy school books.
+Inside the seafoam green cover were multiple scrolls that could be changed out, and it even allowed the user to zoom in and turn to exact locations—an early form of hypertexts, opens a new window.
 She patented the invention but could never find anyone to finance the project.
-Her invention was recently featured in a Google Doodle in 2016 and the Espacio Fundación Telefónica has an online exhibit featuring the encyclopedia (though the text is in Spanish, there are some excellent pictures and a fascinating interactive virtual tour of the book).
+Her invention was recently featured in a Google Doodle in 2016, opens a new window and the Espacio Fundación Telefónica, opens a new window has an online exhibit featuring the encyclopedia (though the text is in Spanish, there are some excellent pictures and a fascinating interactive virtual tour of the book).

-In 1971 Michael Hart at the University of Illinois started Project Gutenberg, which makes books that are no longer under copyright available to the public in digital editions.
-The first work he digitized was the Declaration of Independence.
+In 1971 Michael Hart, opens a new window at the University of Illinois started Project Gutenberg, opens a new window, which makes books that are no longer under copyright available to the public in digital editions.
+The first work he digitized was the Declaration of Independence, opens a new window.
 He originally envisioned a digital library of 10,000 free titles, but today the collection includes over 54,000 titles—most of which are digitized and proofread by volunteers.

-Today eBooks are everywhere, and we hope that you are familiar with the St. Tammany Parish Library's free apps: Overdrive, Libby, Hoopla, and Cloud Library.
-If you have questions about accessing these services, you can always make an appointment with a reference librarian or attend one of the library's Appy Hours.
+Today eBooks are everywhere, and we hope that you are familiar with the St. Tammany Parish Library's free apps: Overdrive, opens a new window, Libby, opens a new window, Hoopla, opens a new window, and Cloud Library, opens a new window.
+If you have questions about accessing these services, you can always make an appointment with a reference librarian, opens a new window or attend one of the library's Appy Hours.

 On the Activity Table at the Mandeville Branch this week, you can make your own basic pop-up book.
 We found the activity in one of our fantastic eBooks available from Hoopla: Making Books With Kids.